 Nutmeg offers a range of 10 risk-graded model portfolios to choose from, depending on how much risk you are willing to take.
-It establishes your risk tolerance by asking you a series of questions and then recommends a portfolio it thinks will suit you, from ‘cautious’ to ‘aggressive’.
-The portfolios contain low-cost exchange-traded funds (ETFs) diversified across assets, countries and sectors, and Nutmeg regularly reviews asset allocation on its fully managed products to keep them in line with your goals and risk profile.
+Nutmeg establishes your risk tolerance by asking you a series of questions and then recommends a portfolio it thinks will suit you, from ‘cautious’ to ‘aggressive’.
+The portfolios contain low-cost exchange-traded funds (ETFs) diversified across assets, countries and sectors and Nutmeg regularly reviews asset allocation on its fully managed products to keep them in line with your goals and risk profile.

 Nutmeg’s investment performance figures are based on an account size of £25,000, and are calculated after fees, using data from actual trades rather than averages.
-The weighted average management fee paid by Nutmeg customers is 0.64%-0.82% per year, depending on the date of investment.

 Nutmeg calculates the performance of its competitors using averages, after fees, from a range of discretionary investment managers including Coutts, UBS and Rathbones (rather than the other robo-advisers we refer to in this article).